NYCPlanning/labs-starter-app/README.md

-# {Application Name}

-Description of the application, customer, purpose, etc {Replace this with screenshots and images}
+# [Labs Starter App]

+{This is a collection of boilerplate files for Labs repos.
+Replace this with a description of the application, customer, purpose, etc.}

+{Replace this with a screenshot of the app.}

 ## How we work